- nostos (pl. nostoi)

 I pulled my tarp closer, amused by his declaration.
 "I'm glad you're not dead, too."

-It occurred to me then that I had never said as much to him, when I had realised that the man hectoring me into solving the Cadogan-West case was not Mycroft Holmes, but his presumed-to-be-deceased brother.
+It occurred to me then that I had never said as much to him, back when I had first realised that the man hectoring me into solving the Cadogan-West case was not Mycroft Holmes, but his presumed-to-be-deceased brother.
 I had not said it in the first heat of my anger, nor had I said it in the two weeks since.

 When Holmes woke me for my own shift at the oars, I felt nowhere near so charitable toward his continued existence.
 Night had settled, and the cold with it; my body ached with the chill and damp.
-I took his place rowing, however, while he settled down into the bottom of the boat, wrapped in my warm tarp.
+I took his place rowing, while he settled down into the bottom of the boat, wrapped in my warm tarp.

 I struggled with the oars at first: my body was cramped and stiff from the previous twenty-four hours, one hand still swollen and tender from the pterodactyl's attack.
 The invisible water had a disconcerting tendency to be present or absent when I went to dip my oar blades, depending on the state of the swell.
 Eventually, however, my body warmed and limbered, and I likewise learned the rhythm of the boat and the water.